intel/QATzip/README.md

   in the other session.
 * For stream object, user should clear stream object by calling qzEndStream() before clear session object with qzTeardownSession().
 Otherwise, memory leak happens.
+* For stream object, stream lenth must be smaller than `strm_buff_sz`, or QATzip would generate multiple deflate block in order and has the last block with BFIN set.

 ## Installation Instructions